fabric8io/fabric8/bai/ReadMe.md

 ## Fuse BAI

-The **Fuse BAI** (or Business Activity Insight) module is all about capturing business events into an audit log that can then be analysed and queried.
+The **Fuse BAI** (or Business Activity Insight) module is all about capturing business events into an audit log that can then be stored somewhere (e.g. a NoSQL) and then analysed and queried offline without impacting the integration flows.

-You can then define the audit points at which to capture events either by:
+You can then define the audit points at which to capture events in your Camel routes either by:

-* using generic rules to capture all events in all camel routes
+* using a **AuditEventNotifier** to configure generic rules to capture all events in all camel routes without modifying your camel routes directly
-* specifically routing to an audit endpoint (e.g. **vm:audit**) explicitly in your routes when you choose to do so
+* explicit use of an audit endpoint in routes to specifically routing to an audit endpoint

+We prefer the former as it leaves auditing completely separate from your business level integration flows; which should solve the common 80% of audit requirements.
+If ever you have some really complex requirements feel free to use explicit routing to an audit endpoint to solve really complex routing rules.

 ### Specifying generic audit rules

-To avoid having to explicitly add audit rules to your camel routes we recommend using the **Auditor**.
+To avoid having to explicitly add audit rules to your camel routes we recommend using the **AuditEventNotifier** which automatically filters out Camel events and creates an AuditEvent for each exchange you are interested in which is then routed to an *audit endpoint*.

+The AuditEventNotifier is then a bean configured in your application (e.g. in a spring XML like this [example spring XML](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/main/resources/META-INF/spring/context.xml#L8)).

-The Auditor is one or more beans configured in your applcation.
-The Auditor currently works by intercepting Camel events and writing them to a Camel Endpoint which can then use the various available [Camel Endpoints](http://camel.apache.org/components.html)
+The AuditEventNotifier implementation is currently based on the [PublishEventNotifier](http://camel.apache.org/maven/current/camel-core/apidocs/org/apache/camel/management/PublishEventNotifier.html) plugin in Camel which filters events and then writes the AuditEvents to the audit endpoint (which is a regular Camel Endpoint and so can then use the various available [Camel Endpoints](http://camel.apache.org/components.html).

-The implementation is currently based on the [Camel PublishEventNotifier](http://camel.apache.org/maven/current/camel-core/apidocs/org/apache/camel/management/PublishEventNotifier.html) plugin in Camel.
+There is nothing to stop you creating multiple AuditEventNotifier instances with different configurations (e.g. to filter different things) and writing to different audit endpoints.
+Another approach would be to create a single AuditEventNotifier which generates all possible audit events you are interested; then use content based routing on the audit endpoint to write events to different back end components.

+### Asynchronous delivery of audit events

+Typically we expect audit events to be informational and to have minimal impact on the runtime performance of the system.
+So a common configuration is to send to an endpoint like **vm:audit?waitForTaskToComplete=Never** so that there is minimal impact on the business level routing routes.

+Then asynchronously you consume from this endpoint and write them to some back end; or use the MongoDb back end for example.

+If you want you could invoke the audit back end directly in your routes without using a vm:audit intermediary; this has the benefit of being transactional and atomic if you are using say, JMS to process messages and the same JMS endpoint as the audit endpoint; at the cost of a little more activity in the business routes.
+However if you're using ActiveMQ in transactional mode then this will have minimal effect as the send to the audit queue would be mostly asynchronous but would add some latency.

 ### Running the sample

+Here is the [sample spring XML](https://github.com/fusesource/fuse/blob/master/bai/bai-sample-camel/src/main/resources/META-INF/spring/context.xml#L8) - we define the **AuditEventNotifier** first; then the MongoDb back end which asynchronously consumes events from the *audit endpoint* and writes them to MongoDb.

 Start a local [MongoDb](http://www.mongodb.org/).
 Then run the following commands: